drganjoo/CarND-MPC-Project/README.md

 As per this transformation, px, py and Ψ ended up as 0.
 CTE and EΨ held information regarding how far the car was from the intended path and the orientation that it should be following.

+## Postprocessing

+The steering angle given by the solver is in the range -0.436332 (-25 degrees in radians) to 0.436332 (25 degree in radians), which is converted to -1 to 1 range before sending it to the simulator.
+The sign is also changed (from positive to negative and vice versa) since the simulator requires opposite direction.

 ## Polynomial Fitting

 A 3rd order polynomial was fitted to the transformed points and that along with its derivative was used as part of optimization equations that were setup for IPOPT.